cdozdil/OptiScaler/Config.md

 UseSafeSyncQueries=auto
 ```

-From in-game menu it can be changed with realtime results.
+It can be changed from the in-game menu with real-time results.

 ![dx11 sync setings](images/dx11sync.png)